-End Heroin Birmingham
+End Addiction Birmingham

-Every year the End Heroin Birmingham brings thousands of people together in an effort to spread awareness about the drug epidemic in Alabama and create a sense of solidarity for those struggling through it.
+Every year the End Addiction Birmingham brings thousands of people together in an effort to spread awareness about the drug epidemic in Alabama and create a sense of solidarity for those struggling through it.
 This solidarity is just one way to reduce the stigma around substance use disorder (SUD) and one of the first steps in getting people the help they need.
 To volunteer and be a part of the coalition, click here.

 In the pursuit of prevention in our community, APC seeks to eliminate stigma and substance use in adolescents by cultivating healthy conversations and enabling students to make healthy choices.
 This equipping can lead to greater resilience and positive peer to peer intervention.
 Through these initiatives, these students are becoming community leaders and courageously joining us in the fight against substance use.
 To learn more, click here.